mekowalski/redux-react-blog-app/NOTES.md

 - [] Refactor `.find` statement from `render()` to `mapStateToProps`
   - In order to access a prop(s) within a component from `mapStateToProps` call a 2nd argument of `ownProps`
   - `ownProps` is reference to props that are about to be sent to the component

+-CURRENT ISSUE
+- Currently making a request for a single user 10 times in a row, same for all users
+- Making 100 separate requests to fetch just 10 users
+- Showing 1 instance of UserHeader for every single blog post fetched
+- Whenever UserHeader is rendered on screen, `componentDidMount` is called, calling `fetchUser` with a particular id
+- Essentially Action Creator is called 100 different times even though repetitive data is being fetched